How to buy Starbucks (SBUX) shares in Australia

 Starbucks Corporation, together with its subsidiaries, operates as a roaster, marketer, and retailer of specialty coffee worldwide.
 The company operates through three segments: Americas, International, and Channel Development.
 Its stores offer coffee and tea beverages, roasted whole bean and ground coffees, single-serve and ready-to-drink beverages, and iced tea; and various food products, such as pastries, breakfast sandwiches, and lunch items.
 The company also licenses its trademarks through licensed stores, and grocery and foodservice accounts.
-It offers its products under the Starbucks, Teavana, Seattle's Best Coffee, Evolution Fresh, Ethos, Starbucks Reserve, and Princi brand names.
+The company offers its products under the Starbucks, Teavana, Seattle's Best Coffee, Evolution Fresh, Ethos, Starbucks Reserve, and Princi brand names.
 As of October 29, 2020, it operated approximately 32,000 stores.
 Starbucks Corporation was founded in 1971 and is based in Seattle, Washington.